 - Remove the bowl from the heat and set aside.

 - Sift the flour, baking powder, baking soda and salt together.

 - Using a stand mixer with a flat beater, cream the butter until smooth

 - Stop and scrape down the bowl.

 - With the speed on medium low, gradually add the sugar, and then beat until the mixture is smooth and fluffy.

 - Add the eggs one at a time beating well after each addition, then add the vanilla and mix well.

-- Pour 1 ½ cup of the cake batter into the melted chocolate mixture, then mix with a spatula until smooth.
+- Pour 1 ½ cups of the cake batter into the melted chocolate mixture, then mix with a spatula until smooth.

-- Pour a small amount of batter into the bundt cake pan just enough to cover the surface.
+- Pour a small amount of batter into the bundt cake pan just enough to cover the bottom of the pan.
 Then using a small ice cream scoop, drop the chocolate batter by the spoonful directly on top of the plain batter.
 Swirl the chocolate batter with the plain batter with a knife.
-Pour another thin layer of batter on top of the chocolate layer and spread evenly.
+Pour another layer of batter on top of the chocolate layer and spread evenly.
 Gently swirl again with a knife.

 - Bake for about 1 hour or until a toothpick or long skewer inserted in the center comes out clean.